1481jayden/Fox-Adoption-Centre/README.md

 Coded by Jayden Lee.
 Please do NOT attempt to decode the encrypted script, as they are encrypted for a reason.
 The webhook in the early versions are defaulted to my private webhook, but in later versions there should be a choice where you can enter your own!
+# REQUIREMENTS
+You must have Webbrowser installed. (pip install webbrowser)
 # WHAT IT DOES
 It generates fox images using a public api, https://randomfox.ca/floof.
 Then it sends the images to a webhook, and also prints the link of the image in the terminal!
 Sadly, there are only 123 fox variants available now, I hope they update the api soon~